Accelerating Translational Research

 - Sharing Health Data for Better Outcomes on PatientsLikeMe [PDF]

 On April 15-16, 2011 SAGE Bionetworks, a nonprofit organization committed to creating an open access integrative bionetwork, hosted their annual Congress to reflect on the progress of the past year and discuss the changes that will need to be made in the coming year.
 Genetic Alliance President & CEO Sharon Terry helped lead the working group on public engagement.
-View footage of this year’s Sage Congress.
+View footage of the 2011 Sage Congress.

 Registries and Biobanking

 In addition to empowering research participants, Genetic Alliance has also developed tools to help advocacy groups take on a more active role in translational research.
 In 2003, we launched the Genetic Alliance Registry and BioBank (GARB) to provide disease advocacy groups with the platform and technology needed to build and steward their own registries and biobanks.
 GARB was founded on the principle that advocacy-run registries and biobanks would initiate, accelerate, and transform translational research.
 Click here to learn more about GARB.